0xZ0F/linuxupdate/README.md

 # linuxupdate
 This is a script to upgrade your LINUX system.
 It makes life a little easier :)

+Note: I understand that the quality of this script is low and I should probably make it with bash (will soon), but it was hacked together for a reason.
+It was quick and easy to make.
+If you care that much, please move on.
+I will update it soon, chill.
+Understand, this was for personal use, I know it is bad, it's not supposed to be good, it's supposed to work.

 ## The old script uses "apt-get" instead of just "apt".
 I'd reccomend you use the current script (the one that uses just "apt").

 The script requires Python and apt (they come with linux by default).